 |Deluxe Soft Sleeper||Yes||/||/|

-● G/D Train Speed & Time Comparison: For travelers who want to travel from Beijing to Shanghai, you can take both G and D trains.
+● Running Speed & Travel Time: For travelers who want to travel from Beijing to Shanghai, you can take both G and D trains.
 If you take a G train, you can choose a train running in the daytime (06:43~19:08) which needs about 4.5~6 hours and about 4 hours for Fuxing trains.
 While, if you take a D train, you will board the train in Beijing at night and arrive in Shanghai in the morning.
 This overnight train takes about 12 hours which can save one night accommodation in Shanghai.

 ● Seat Class Difference: For G train travelers, you can select from three types of seats - Second Class Seat (￥553), First Class Seat (￥933) and Business Class Seat (￥1748).
-For D train travelers, you can choose from Second Class Seat (￥426), or Soft Sleeper (￥730).
-The running time is longer than G train, but the price is more competitive.
+For D train travelers, you can choose from Second Class Seat (￥293), or Second Class (Hard) Sleeper (￥440) and First Class (Soft) Sleeper (￥601).
+The running time of D train is longer than G train, but the price is much cheaper, very competitive.

 China Fuxing Train from Beijing to Shanghai

-In normal circumstance, the price of D trains will be cheaper than G trains.
+In normal circumstance, the price of D trains is cheaper than G trains.
 For example, you can take D, G and C train going from Chongqing to Chengdu.
 Prices are as listed:

 |Chongqing - Chengdu||D Trains||G Trains||C Trains|